ricardbarnes/php-process-handler/README.md

 # php-process-handler
 A small library to avoid process overlapping.
 Working on MongoDB with the Jenssegers library.
-But you may replace the infrastructure to use it in any other DBs.
+But you may replace the infrastructure to use it with any other DBs.

 Use example: